 UMH, the second Spanish university in Industry, Innovation, and Infrastructure in the Times Higher Education rankings.

 The Miguel Hernández University of Elche is the second Spanish university in the context of Industry, Innovation, and Infrastructure according to the British Times Higher Education World University Rankings 2019, which classifies the world's best universities.
 To rank them, this study analyzes the main performance indicators related to social impact and groups them into the areas of teaching, research, industry income, citations, and international outlook.

 The Miguel Hernández University of Elche fosters and formalizes contracts with foreign universities and institutions by actively participating in national and international forums and meetings.
 During the 2017-18 academic year, it established 953 agreements with 335 universities.

 There were 281 UMH students who took part in outgoing mobility.
 They did this through the Erasmus+ Estudios, Erasmus+ Internships, Destino, and/or SICUE programs.
-The countries that attracted the greatest number of students included Italy, Poland, France, Portugal, and the Czech Republic in Europe; in the case of Latin American countries, Chile and Mexico were tops.
+The European countries that attracted the greatest number of students included Italy, Poland, France, Portugal, and the Czech Republic; in the case of Latin American countries, Chile and Mexico were tops.